Academics at Sciences Po

 Classes

-With the exception of the Europe-Africa program in Reims and the Europe-Latin America program in Poitiers, the majority of Sciences Po courses offered in this program are taught in English, with additional instruction provided in French and the living languages spoken in the region of focus.
-In the Europe-Africa and Europe-Latin America programs, courses are taught in a mixture of French and English, and all admitted students to this program must be fully fluent in both languages.
+With the exception of the Latin America and the Caribbean Minor in Poitiers, the majority of Sciences Po courses offered in this program are taught in English, with additional instruction provided in French and the living languages spoken in the region of focus.
+In the Africa and Latin America and the Caribbean minors, courses are taught in a mixture of French and English, and all admitted students to this program must be fully fluent in both languages.

 At Sciences Po, classes are small, with a high participation level.
 Students are required to do many in-class presentations, and learning via practical application is emphasized.
 Both second-year students and professors help to acculturate new students to this pedagogical method.